haxshith/segwise-assignment/README.md

-# 🎯 Playwright UI - Creative Filters & Data Explorer
+# 🎯 segwise-assignment - Creative Filters & Data Explorer

 A React + TypeScript project built with Next.js to demonstrate dynamic filtering, searching, and data visualization for creative performance data.
 The UI is styled with Tailwind CSS and features modular components, interactive previews, and a custom-designed table interface.